How to Automate Email Responses with AI: A 2024 Tutorial

 Use Case: A customer raises a complaint via email.
 Zendesk Sell detects the negative sentiment and automatically assigns the email to a high-priority queue, ensuring the issue is addressed quickly.

-3. Zapier with OpenAI Integration
+3. workflow automation with OpenAI Integration

 Zapier doesn’t natively have email AI but is a powerful automation platform.
 Its key strength lies in its ability to connect to thousands of different apps, including email clients like Gmail and Outlook, and AI language models like OpenAI (GPT-3, GPT-4) is one of the most interesting AI-powered email automation combos.